Skip to content

 MEDEA

-MEDEA by Euripides (Filipino translation by Rolando S. Tinio)
+ANG MEDEA by Euripides (Filipino translation by Rolando S. Tinio)

 Betrayed by her husband Yason, who abandons her to marry Glauce (daughter of King Creon of Corinth), the sorceress Medea is exiled as a threat.
 Granted one day before banishment, she plots vengeance.
 She secures future asylum in Athens from her friend Egeo by promising to cure his sterility.
 Feigning reconciliation, Medea sends Yason’s new bride poisoned gifts—a coronet and robe—that kill Glauce and Creon.
 To inflict ultimate suffering on Yason, Medea does the unthinkable.
 She escapes Corinth in a dragon-drawn chariot provided by her grandfather, the sun god Helios, leaving Yason without anything and broken.
 This tragedy explores vengeance, betrayal, and the consequences of shattered oaths, culminating in Medea’s devastating acts of retribution.